 Scholarship applications can be found here.
-Completed applications for the January 2017 scholarship period are due on Sunday, October 30th.
+Completed applications for the January 2018 scholarship period are due on Sunday, November 19th.
 Applicants will be asked to describe the current problems for autistic and other disabled students on their college campuses and to explain how their planned activities under the fellowship will enable them to address these problems.
-ASAN staff will review completed applications and interview a select group of students starting in mid-November.
-We expect to inform fellowship recipients of their selection by mid-January.
+ASAN staff will review completed applications and interview a select group of students starting in November.
+We expect to inform fellowship recipients of their selection by the end of the year.

 ASAN will look for the following indicators when screening applicants for the scholarship: